davestange/predict_plays/README.md

 - Scenario 9) 3rd and medium (3-8): predicted 0.77 (actual 0.68), outperformed by 9.0
 - Scenario 10) trailing in the 4Q, 4th and 5 or less: predicted 0.86 (actual 0.60), outperformed by 25.7

-In general, this model performed really well in most scenarios.
-It was able to reasonably pick the outcome based on the formation and handled each of the real world scenarios fairly well.
-In some of the more advanced scenarios, it was able to out perform expectations but not significantly.
+This model was able to outperform the baseline in every scenario.
+It significantly outperformed in three scenarios (5, 8, and 10).

 <img src="resources/model_logistic_regression.png" width="600"/>

 ## K-Nearest Neighbors
 With hyperparameters, algorithm = auto, n_neighbors = 10, weights = None, it achieved an accuracy of 74% and a precision of 0.6853 in 0.18 secs.

-Like Logistic Regression, this model performed really well in most scenarios.
-It peformed well in the real world scenarios but was not able to out perform expectations significantly.

 Real world scenarios:
-- Scenario 1) QB spike: predicted 0.74 (actual 1.00), underperformed by 25.8
+- Scenario 1) pistol formation: predicted 0.65 (actual 0.65), outperformed by 0.2
-- Scenario 2) wildcat formation: predicted 0.74 (actual 0.85), underperformed by 10.9
+- Scenario 2) wildcat formation: predicted 0.85 (actual 0.85), outperformed by 0.1
-- Scenario 3) shotgun formation: predicted 0.74 (actual 0.75), underperformed by 0.4
+- Scenario 3) shotgun formation: predicted 0.75 (actual 0.75), outperformed by 0.0
 - Scenario 4) one score game: predicted 0.73 (actual 0.59), outperformed by 13.8
 - Scenario 5) 1st and 10: predicted 0.68 (actual 0.50), outperformed by 17.9
 - Scenario 6) 3rd and long: predicted 0.94 (actual 0.92), outperformed by 2.0